Mohs Micrographic Surgery for Nonmelanoma Skin Cancer

 examination of each layer of skin to detect cancer cells.
 It also allows a

-minimal amount of tissue to be removed while ensuring complete removal of all
+minimal amount of tissue to be removed while making sure that all

 local anesthetic is injected into the skin before the